Graph Enhanced BERT for Query Understanding: The Proposed Framework

-Based on the query graph, we propose a Graph Enhanced BERT Model for pre-training, which integrates the graph information into BERT.
-It can be further fine-tuned for downstream query understanding tasks.
+Based on the query graph, we propose a pre-training framework GE-BERT to integrate the graph information into BERT, which can be further fine-tuned for downstream query understanding tasks.
 An illustration is shown in \figurename~\ref{fig:framework}.
-In particular, the pre-training framework in \figurename~\ref{fig:framework}(a) mainly consists of three modules -- the Transformer module, the GNN module and the Transfer module.
-The Transformer module is to extract the \emph{semantic features} from the query content.
-The GNN module is to yield the \emph{graph semantics} by capturing the query graph information associated with the semantic features.
-Then the Transfer module transfers the graph semantics to the Transformer module for a better refinement.
-After pre-training, the Transformer module can capture both the semantic information and the query graph information, and can be fine-tuned for performing downstream tasks.
+In particular, the pre-training framework in \figurename~\ref{fig:framework}(a) consists of three modules -- the Transformer module, the GNN module and the Transfer module.
+The \emph{graph semantics} captured from the GNN module is transferred through the Transfer module to the Transformer module.
 An illustration of the downstream task is presented in \figurename~\ref{fig:framework}(b).
-We use various downstream tasks to evaluate the effectiveness of the pre-trained Transformer module in the \textbf{Experiment} section.

-Notably, we inject the query graph information into the Transformer module to perform downstream tasks, instead of using both the Transformer module and the GNN module to build the downstream model due to two reasons: \begin{itemize}

-\item First, the GNN module is only trained on the existing query graph and thus it cannot handle new coming queries without any connection to the existing graph.
-The Transformer module, on the other hand, has the flexibility to generate embeddings for new queries. \item Second, the complexity of the GNN module for fine-tuning and online deployment is significantly higher than that of the Transformer module, while the Transformer module provides more practical flexibility. \end{itemize} Next, we introduce details of the three modules in the proposed pre-training framework and discuss pre-training strategies.
+Notably, we inject the query graph information into the Transformer module to perform downstream tasks, instead of using both the Transformer module and the GNN module to build the downstream model due to two reasons: 1) First, the GNN module is only trained on the existing query graph and thus it cannot handle new coming queries without any connection to the existing graph.
+The Transformer module, on the other hand, has the flexibility to generate embeddings for new queries.
+2) Second, the complexity of the GNN module for fine-tuning and online deployment is significantly higher than that of the Transformer module, while the Transformer module provides more practical flexibility.
+Next, we introduce details of the three modules in the proposed pre-training framework and discuss pre-training strategies.